Consumers want to be contained within digital channels

 To state the obvious, today’s customers are digital.
 What is less obvious is that they want to remain digital even when interacting with businesses, whether it is for self-service or human assistance.
 In other words, they’d rather be “contained” in digital channels.

-Here are six ways to get it right, based on the lessons we have learned in the trenches for over 15 years.
+Based on the lessons we have learned in the trenches for over 15 years, here are 6 ways to successfully implement digital containment in customer service.

 1. Answer with knowledge